Schottky barrier lowering due to interface states in 2D heterophase devices: Methodology

-We choose a free-standing monolayer interface between the \ch{MoTe2} 1T' and 1H phase as our model system.
+We choose a free-standing monolayer interface between the \ce{MoTe2} 1T' and 1H phase as our model system.
 Even though a transistor will have two Schottky barriers, one at the source and one at the drain, a forward bias will effectively create a single barrier at the source which will dominate the device behavior.\cite{Houssa2016} We do not include any substrate or gate but investigate the behavior of the isolated heterophase interface.
 A substrate below the 2D TMDs may have several effects: a small change of the band gap\cite{Borghardt2017}, longer depletion widths\cite{Yu2016}, and a modulation of the work function or doping level\cite{Ilatikhameneh2017}.
 A longer depletion width would result in a lower tunneling current but wouldn't change our conclusions.
-An estimate of this effect can be found in the Supplementary Material.\cite{sup} We use a doping level of $N_{D/A}=4.9\times10^{11}$ cm$^{-2}$ consistent with the estimated p-doping reported by \citet{Sung2017}.
+An estimate of this effect can be found in the Supporting Information.$^{\dag}$ We use doping levels of $N_{D/A}=4.9\times10^{11}$ cm$^{-2}$ and $N_{D/A}=4.6\times10^{12}$ cm$^{-2}$.
+The first value corresponds to the estimated p-doping level reported by \citet{Sung2017} and the second value is comparable with more recent estimated doping levels in 1H phase TMDs.\cite{Cheng2019,Nasr2019} The doping of a 2D material is extremely difficult to control and even to measure.
+Since almost the entire material is a surface, it is very sensitive to both the environment and local impurities.
+This means that the doping level can vary significantly across a sample, which makes it important to consider, how different doping levels affect the barriers.